Click on the headings below for more information.

 Clackmannanshire Bridge - The new Upper Forth Crossing at Kincardine was completed in 2008 and was officially opened and named the Clackmannanshire Bridge by First Minister Alex Salmond on Wednesday 19th November 2008.
 The bridge crosses the Forth just upstream of the existing Kincardine Bridge and will take traffic out of the village of Kincardine.
 (See www.transportscotland.gov.uk for more information.)

 In December 2007, the Scottish Government announced its intention to build a cable stayed bridge to the west of the existing Forth Road Bridge.
-The Project team set up by Transport Scotland has been developing the new design and carrying out much investigative works during 2008.
-The announcement, in December 2008, confirmed that the new bridge will be built alongside the existing road bridge.
 The new bridge will be cable stayed and carry two lanes of traffic in either direction.
 The existing bridge will be adapted for buses and taxis.
 Pedestrians and cyclists will continue to use the existing bridge to cross the Forth.
 The new bridge will have a hard shoulder on either side and this is expected to reduce traffic delays.
 Buses will use the hard shoulder when wind conditons prevent them using the existing bridge.
 Wind shielding will protect the crossing from high winds.

 For further information see www.transportscotland.gov.uk.